 - Mental stimulation also helps build cognitive reserve, helping the brain be better protected against potential pathology.

-- Reading, writing, playing board or card games, doing crossword and other puzzles, and participating in organized group discussions can be cognitively challenging activities.
+- Reading, writing, playing board or card games, doing crosswords and other puzzles, and participating in organized group discussions can be cognitively challenging activities.

 - The only leisure activity that has been associated with reduced cognitive function is watching television.